ReduceRightDave/forgotJS/README.md

 /*
 *Any* value that is not a primitive.

-The primitives are: string, number, boolean, null, undefined, symbol which are all immutable, single values.
-Some have methods, but they are still classed as primitives.
+The primitive types are: string, number, boolean, null, undefined, symbol.
+They are all immutable, single values.
+Some have methods, but they are still categorised as primitives.

 Whereas objects are mutable collections of key/value pairs (aka properties).